 ├── llms.txt

-Notice the three additions that make this AI-native rather than just docs-as-code: CLAUDE.md provides persistent project context for AI coding agents. llms.txt provides structured discovery for external AI tools.
-And docs-freshness.yml enforces that none of it goes stale — because stale documentation is worse than no documentation when an AI trusts it completely.
+└── .github/workflows/docs-freshness.ymlThree additions separate AI-native from plain docs-as-code.
+CLAUDE.md carries persistent project context for the coding agent. llms.txt carries structured discovery for external tools. docs-freshness.yml enforces that none of it rots — because stale documentation that an agent trusts unconditionally is worse than no documentation at all.

 Stale documentation has always been annoying.
-With AI in the loop, it becomes actively dangerous.
-A human reading outdated docs might notice something feels wrong — the screenshots look different, the menu items do not match.
-An AI has no such intuition.
-It treats every document as equally authoritative, regardless of when it was last updated.
+With agents in the loop, it becomes actively dangerous.
+A human reading old docs notices something feels wrong — the screenshots changed, the menu items moved.
+The agent has no such reflex.
+It treats every document as equally authoritative regardless of when it was last touched.

-Automated freshness enforcement turns documentation into a living system.
-The core idea borrows from data engineering: define a freshness SLA for each document, track the last-modified date, and fail CI when a document exceeds its staleness threshold.
+Freshness has to be enforced, not encouraged.
+The pattern borrows from data engineering: define a freshness SLA per document type, track the last-modified date, fail CI when a document exceeds its threshold.
+Drift becomes a build failure instead of a private complaint.

 name: Documentation Freshness Check